giuliacappelli/MedinaStochasticOptimalityTheory/README.md

 While the script is running, it prints human-friendly comments in stdout so you can follow its progress.

 #### Preliminary data exploration
 First of all, you want to make sure the judgments you collected have a nice shape.
 The script plots a series of boxplots to do so, one for each verb, for each *sentence* type you provided in the input (results for filler sentences are collapsed).
-You can find these boxplots in:
+You can find these boxplots in `output/preliminary/`.

-    output/preliminary/

 #### Output for each SPS file in input/sps/
 testo